 If your stomach hurts after eating, you're experiencing consistent or explosive diarrhea, or are facing other digestive problems and you can't quite pinpoint why, you may be experiencing symptoms of irritable bowel syndrome (IBS).
 It’s difficult to identify IBS symptoms when they aren’t always the same.
 Sometimes, it’s what you know about a condition that makes you think you don’t have it.
 While irritable bowel syndrome (IBS) often causes abdominal bloating, constipation, and/or diarrhea, there are other symptoms that often get ignored.

 IBS can occur most often in young to middle-aged women, but males and females can develop IBS symptoms at any time from childhood until their golden years.

-Symptoms of IBS are similar to those of other gastroenterological conditions including colon cancer.
-Even if you don’t like the idea of discussing your bodily functions with your doctor, getting an accurate diagnosis is crucial to your health.
+Symptoms of irritable bowel syndrome are similar to those of other gastroenterological conditions including colon cancer.
+Getting an accurate diagnosis is crucial to your health.
 If your symptoms are related to IBS, you may be able to treat and control them at home.
 If they are something more serious like colon cancer, an early diagnosis can help save your life.

 People who don’t have IBS or don’t have others close to them with the condition aren’t always aware of the symptoms.
 They may think that their discomfort comes from a different condition or from eating the wrong foods.
 Any time you experience changes in your digestive system that last more than a couple of days, you need to have your condition diagnosed.